prestodb/presto/presto-product-tests/README.md

 The following steps explain how you can run the product tests from your IDE as regular TestNG tests:

+1. Navigate to the presto root folder

-1. Start the Hadoop container
+2. Start the Hadoop container

     ```
     docker-compose -f presto-product-tests/conf/docker/singlenode/docker-compose.yml up -d hadoop-master